 Soft, tender, and authentic.
-With 4 simple ingredients, you're about to learn how to make flour tortillas from scratch.
+With 5 simple ingredients, learn how to make vegan flour tortillas from scratch!

 No preservatives or funny ingredients here.
 These babies are going to be your new favorite snack, side dish, or food mopper upper.